 To implement initiatives toward further energy-saving in order to achieve these targets for FY 2030, it is important that there is coordination between related parties, including cargo owners, operators, ship owners and shipyards.
 In order for these related parties to use their efforts toward energy-saving/ CO2 emission reduction as a means of highlighting their appeal to the outside world, an "Energy-saving rating program for Japan's coastal ships" is being operated which visualizes and evaluates the energy-saving/ CO2 emission reduction effect of Japan's coastal vessels.
-As of the end of September 2022, ratings have been applied to 84 ships.
-MLIT is promoting efforts to visualize the energy-saving/ CO2 emission reduction effect of coastal vessels by working to further promote this program, for example (see Fig. 4).5 ii) Support for pioneering efforts toward the use of alternative fuels, etc. toward 2050
+As of the end of December 2023, ratings had been applied to 170 ships.
+MLIT is promoting efforts to "visualize" the energy-saving/ CO2 emission reduction effect of coastal vessels, including efforts to further disseminate this program. (see Fig. 4)5)

-Supply volumes and economic rationale, etc. also have a major impact on expanded usage
+Supply volumes and economic rationale, etc. also have a major impact on expanded usage ii) Support for pioneering efforts toward the use of alternative fuels, etc. toward 2050